rholang/AlgoliaSearch/README.md

 This repository holds the code of the DocSearch scraper used to power the hosted version of DocSearch.
 DocSearch scaper is used as search for the [rholang/rholang.github.io](rholang/rholang.github.io) implementation.

-## Installation

 ## Pre-requisites
-1. Install Python 3.6.
+- Install Python 3.6.
 Only this version have no error messages displayed.
-2. Install pipenv
+- Install pipenv
-* run command line with admin rights
+- run command line with admin rights
   - pip install --user pipenv
   - print out where the path of python is with: py -m site --user-site
   - set path variable (change path to your path) : setx PATH "%PATH%;C:\Users\jetbrains\AppData\Roaming\Python\Python36\Scripts"